oracle-livelabs/analytics-ai/oci-call-center-analytics/setup-environment/setup-environment.md

 8. Click **Create Group**.

-  In the next steps, you will create policies for the group.
+    For Groups : See [Documentation](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managinggroups.htm) for more details.

+9. Add your user to the created group.

-9. Open the Oracle Cloud Infrastructure Console navigation menu and click **Identity & Security**.
+10. Open the Oracle Cloud Infrastructure Console navigation menu and click **Identity & Security**.
 Under **Identity**, click **Dynamic Groups**.
 A list of the dynamic groups in your tenancy is displayed.

-10. Enter the following:
+11. Enter the following:
     * **Name**: A unique name for the group.
 The name must be unique across all groups in your tenancy.
 You cannot change this later.
 The name must be 1-100 characters long and can include the following characters: lowercase letters a-z, uppercase letters A-Z, 0-9, and the period (.), dash (-), and underscore (_).
 Spaces are not allowed.
 Avoid entering confidential information.
     * **Description**: A friendly description.
 You can change this later if you want to.

-11. Add the the following rule under the Matching Rules, where COMPARTMENT ID represents the OCID of the your compartment.
+12. Add the the following rule under the Matching Rules, where COMPARTMENT ID represents the OCID of the your compartment which was created in the Task 1.

         <copy> ALL {resource.type = 'fnfunc', resource.compartment.id = '<COMPARTMENT_ID>'} </copy>

     ![Create Dynamic Group](./images/create-dg-details.png " ")

-11. Click **Create Dynamic Group**.
+13. Click **Create Dynamic Group**.

-  For Groups : See [Documentation](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managinggroups.htm) for more details.

 ## **Task 2**: Setup Policies